-Penalty Worksheet 2 - Late-payment penalty for underpayment of estimated tax
+Penalty Worksheet 2 - Latepayment penalty for underpayment of estimated tax

-If the amount on Line 14 is greater than zero for any quarter, you owe a late payment penalty for underpayment of estimated tax.
+If the amount on Line 14 is a positive number (greater than zero) for any quarter, you may owe a late payment penalty for underpayment of estimated tax.
 Use this worksheet to figure the penalty for any unpaid quarter.